 Registered PLMN: The PLMN on which the UE is registered.
 The identity of the registered PLMN (MCC and MNC) is provided to the UE within the GUAMI field of the 5G-GUTI.

-Rejected NSSAI: Rejected NSSAI for the current PLMN or rejected NSSAI for the current PLMN and registration area combination.
+Rejected NSSAI: Rejected NSSAI for the current PLMN or rejected NSSAI for the current registration area.